alephium/go-sdk/docs/BlockflowApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetBlockflowRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetBlockflowBlocksRequest struct via the builder pattern

 Name | Type | Description  | Notes